-Investing in vacation rental properties has become a tremendously popular way to make profits from real estate in the Ohio and Southern California area.
+Investing in vacation rental properties has become a tremendously popular way to make profits from real estate in the Ohio and California area.
 Travelers are opting to stay somewhere that feels more like home as opposed to large corporate hotels.
-In our latest post, we will offer tips for buying a vacation rental in Ohio and Southern California, or anywhere else!
+In our latest post, we will offer tips for buying a vacation rental in Ohio and California, or anywhere else!

 Before purchasing any property, you have to really decide if buying a vacation rental is the right choice for you.
 It will typically be a more hands-on investment, and it is really great for those who thrive on being hospitable and welcoming.
 If you love having guests, hosting parties, and welcoming others, owning a vacation rental may be a wonderful choice for you!